RestDB/codehooks-mongodb/README.md

 ```bash
 npm install codehooks-mongodb codehooks-js codehooks-crudlify-yup express body-parser mongodb debug --save
 ```
-This should create something like the following example.
+This should create something like the following `package.json` file.
 To enable JavaScript ES6 you need to set `"type":"module"` manually.
 Also add a scripts.start command to start the express server.

 ```json
 {